mmkal/pgkit/packages/migra/readme.md

 - ## autosync your development database from your application models
 - ## make your schema changes testable, robust, and (mostly) automatic

-`migra` is a schema diff tool for PostgreSQL, written in TypeScript.
 Use it in your nodejs scripts, or from the command line like this:

 ```
 npm install --global @pgkit/migra